awqx/awqx.github.io/cv.md

 ### Extracurriculars
 **Arete Fellowship Chair of Harvard College Effective Altruism** (May 2021-).
 The Arete Fellowship is an introduction to effective altruism and is composed of weekly discussion sections, assigned readings, workshops, and a capstone project.
+We also offer a virtual summer program that condenses meetings into two meetings per week for three weeks.
 As Fellowship Chair, I organize the Fellowship, modify the syllabus, and reach out to Fellows in order to continuously improve the experience.
 More information on the Arete Fellowship can be found [here](https://www.harvardea.org/arete).

+In addition to the Arete, I help with general club leadership, including community outreach and developing future strategy for the club.

 **President of Harvard Breakers** (May 2021-).
 Harvard Breakers is the premier streetdance and freestyle club at Harvard.

 As President, I am responsible for most of the club logistics, including hosting regular open practices on campus.
 It is important to acknowledge that breaking is based in broader hip hop culture and to not forget the roots of the art.
-As such, it is important for students who are introduced to breaking through college clubs to work with the broader dance community, and I facilitate this through keeping the club in contact with local dancers who have been in the scene for years.
+Therefore, students who are introduced to breaking through college clubs should work with the broader dance community, and I facilitate this through keeping the club in contact with local dancers who have been in the scene for years.
+Our main collaborators are The Flavor Continues, based in Cambridge.

 I organize two national breaking competitions - Battle for Boston in the fall, and Breakeasy in the spring.

 Battle for Boston 2021 was co-hosted by [The Flavor Continues](https://www.theflavorcontinues.org).
 The event had 130 attendants and 20 teams.
 Schools represented included Columbia, Dartmouth, MIT, Northeastern, Penn State, Princeton, Rutgers, Tufts, UConn, UMass Lowell, and UMass Boston.

-Breakeasy 8 is scheduled for March 26th, 2022.
+Breakeasy 8 (March 26th, 2022) was also co-hosted by The Flavor Continues and received support from Red Bull.
+The event had 200 registered attendees and more than 30 teams.

 **Design Chair of Adams House Committee** (Jan 2021-).
 I design merchandise, flyers, and publications for Adams House.